NCCN Research & Business Resources

 The center's work is based on core values of:

 Vanderbilt-Ingram's clinical enterprise offers access to some of the nation's foremost experts in cancer clinical care delivered with a multi-disciplinary approach.
-The Center's 150 clinicians see more than 4,000 new cancer patients each year.
-Particular strengths include colorectal, breast, lung, head and neck, neurologic, prostate and renal cancers; melanoma, sarcomas; leukemias, lymphomas and myelomas; survivorship and post-cancer wellness; and clinical trials.
-Clinical trials are also available in more than a dozen locations in five states through the Vanderbilt-Ingram Cancer Center Affiliate Network.
+The Center's 180 clinicians see more than 5,000 new cancer patients each year.
+Particular strengths include colorectal, breast, lung, head and neck, neurologic, prostate and renal cancers; melanoma; sarcomas; leukemias, lymphomas and myelomas; survivorship and post-cancer wellness; and clinical trials.

-A comprehensive survivorship program is being developed at Vanderbilt to focus on the long-term physical, emotional and practical issues facing cancer survivors and family members.
-This clinic, to be initially located within the Henry-Joyce Cancer Clinic in early 2009, will provide services for all cancer survivors, regardless of type of cancer, age at diagnosis, and where they received their cancer treatment.
-REACH for Survivorship also will provide access to research to improve cancer survival and quality of that survivorship; patient and health care provider education; patient advocacy; and access to wellness and fitness programs.
+In 2009, Vanderbilt established the REACH for Survivorship Program, a comprehensive survivorship program focused on the long-term physical, emotional and practical issues facing cancer survivors and family members.
+This clinic is Middle Tennessee's first and only dedicated cancer survivorship clinic that provides services for all cancer survivors, regardless of type of cancer, age at diagnosis, and where they received their cancer treatment.
+REACH for Survivorship also provides access to research to improve cancer survival and quality of that survivorship; patient and health care provider education; patient advocacy; and access to wellness and fitness programs.

-Searchable database of clinicians and researchers: www.vicc.org and click on "Find a Doctor"
+Searchable database of clinicians and health care providers: vanderbilthealth.com/ and click on “Doctor Directory”

 Clinical trials information: Visit www.vicc.org and click on "Clinical Trials" or call 800.811.8480 or visit NCCN.org.